rajrtd/cloud-web-server/README.md

 ## Design

-I altered the architecture to avoid using some of the AWS services that incur costs.
-However, I was able to use a sandbox environment that paid for the costs, so some of my services do incur a cost.
+I altered the architecture to avoid using some of the AWS services that incur costs because I originally tried using free-tier services.
+However, I was able to use a sandbox environment that paid for the costs of services, so some of my services do incur a cost.

 #### First Iteration: